myDNAS/myDNA/_posts/2019-09-07-lactose-intolerance_Inga.md

 Thus, individuals with two C alleles or two G alleles at rs4988235 are likely to be lactose intolerant.

-## How can I identify risk variants in my genome that are associated with [phenotype of interest] using myDNA R package?__
+## How can I identify risk variants in my genome that are associated with lactose intolerance using myDNA R package?__